“Just The Facts, Ma’am” – The Five Ws

 • In the 17th century, Francis Bacon, an English philosopher and scientist, emphasized the importance of asking questions and gathering evidence in his book Novum Organum.

-• In the late 19th century, journalists commonly used the 5 Ws (Who, What, Where, When, and Why) to report news stories.
+• In the late 19th century, journalists commonly reported news stories using the 5 Ws (Who, What, Where, When, and Why).

 • The addition of the H (How) is attributed to Rudyard Kipling, a British author, who wrote a poem in 1902 titled “I Keep Six Honest Serving-Men.”
 This poem included the six questions: “I keep six honest serving men (They taught me all I knew); Their names are What and Why and When And How and Where and Who.”